descifixer17/theNetworkExam/README.md

 ### 2 ways to download wordPress :

 #### First way :
-Make sure you are on git bash for windows users
+Make sure you are on git bash for windows users.

 ```
 curl -O https://wordpress.org/latest.tar.gz
 tar -xvzf latest.tar.gz
 ```

 Rename your extracted folder and `take note of its name` as this will be your url access to your local development website.

 ```
 mv wordpress/ ./thenetworkexam